 • Recitals at HPC may only be given Monday-Friday.

 • Video and audio recordings should be requested with links provided on the website.
 While you are welcome to live stream with your own device, the School of Music cannot live stream your event.

 Please read the complete details on the Student Recitals webpage.
-Further communication will be emailed to students before the start of Winter Quarter 2021 to update with any changes in procedures and protocols.
+Further communication will be emailed to students before the start of spring quarter 2021 to update with any changes in procedures and protocols.
 Contact Genevieve Beaulieu with any additional questions.

 Consistent with university policy and in order to maintain an appropriate level of safety and precaution, starting at the beginning of Autum Quarter, all School of Music facilities will operate at a reduced capacity to allow for social distancing.
-The Holtschneider Performance Center (HPC) and Music North buildings will be open Monday - Friday, 7AM - 10PM.
-The HPC hours have been extended, effective immediately, to include Saturday from 8AM - 4PM for practice room access.
-Both facilities will be fully closed on Sundays and Music North will remain closed on Saturdays.
-All policy below will go into effect starting Tuesday, September 8 until further notice.
+School of Music facilities will reopen for limited use beginning Tuesday, January 19 with the following protocols and hours in place:

 NOTE: See attached PDF for an access flowchart to help in understanding current gudelines.
 FOR STUDENTS FOR FACULTY

 • Faculty, students, and staff should use the east-facing doors (off of Halsted) to enter and exit the building.
 All other entrances to the building will be locked for entry and will be used as emergency exits only.